 When I bought Ender3 V2, my idea was to get a good cheap 3d printer, that is easily upgradable to a great 3d printer.
 On the spec and for the price, Ender3 V2 is certainly a good printer.
 While waiting for the delivery I started to list all the parts that need upgrading to answer my requirements.
 The list came quite long, so the upgrades cost.
 In the meantime, the Voron Switchwire came out and I fell in love.
-So, rather than spending additional $200 in upgrades, I decided to built my great printer from scratch.
+So, rather than spending additional $200 in upgrades, I decided to build my great printer from scratch.
 My so-awaited Ender3 V2 was sold the next day I got it.

 Here is my list of what I didn’t like in Ender3 V2.